LVMH: Sales by region

+Philanthropy, sponsorships and events

 Visual arts

 LVMH is a major patron of art in France.
 The group supported about ten exhibitions as "Le grand monde d’Andy Warhol" and "Picasso et les maîtres" at le Grand Palais in Paris.
 LVMH also endorsed the patronage of "l'atelier d'Alberto Giacometti" and "Yves Klein" at Centre Georges Pompidou.

 Since 2005, when the LVMH flagship store opened in Paris at 3, avenue George V, 75008, the company presented close collaborations with contemporary artists.
 Features included a light sculpture by American James Turrell, a 20-metre (65 feet) long "travelling staircase" showcasing the work of American video artist Tim White-Sobieski and an elevator linking the store to the top floor by Iceland's Olafur Eliasson.

 In 2006, a gallery space was inaugurated on the second floor of the same building and named "Espace Culturel".
 "Icônes" was one of the first exhibitions.
 Shigeru Ban, Sylvie Fleury, Zaha Hadid, Bruno Peinado, Andrée Putman, Ugo Rondinone, James Turrell, Tim White-Sobieski and Robert Wilson were the nine artists invited by Louis Vuitton to participate in it.

 In addition, LVMH foundation created the "young creators LVMH award", an international competition opened to French and international beaux-arts students.
 Each year, six grants are allocated to the winners.

-In 2014, LVMH opened the Fondation Louis Vuitton pour la Creation in a new building designed by Frank Gerry in the Bois de Boulogne in Paris.
+In 2014, LVMH opened the Fondation Louis Vuitton pour la Creation in a new building designed by Frank Gehry in the Bois de Boulogne in Paris.
 The Fondation is designed as the Group's own museum to present its collections and organize major world-class art exhibitions.